DiegoRuedaBaez-dev/Scotiabank_QA_Automation_Test/README.md

 1. Access to Login frontpage
 2. Use Accepted Username and Password Data
 3. Access to store correctly
+4. Check the catalog for the correct prices and item images
+5. Check the UI icons/assets that are correctly placed/align
+6. Check Checkout workflow to be finished correctly

-**Expected Result: Correct access to store without missing information or performance issues**
+**Expected Result: UI Assets correctly align without affecting UX workflow or present any performance issues**

 ---